 Earlier this week, Energy Innovation’s Director of Research Chris Busch wrote an op-ed for LiveScience describing the dual triumphs occurring in California’s economy and clean-tech sector.
 The piece discusses a handful of the state’s most innovative clean-tech developments and progressive energy policies that have come about in lock-step with its economic recovery following the recession […]

 This post was originally featured on the America’s Power Plan blog.
-To view more Q&As, go to APP’s “Ask the Experts” page, or check out APP’s monthly newsletters, which include previous Q&As and much more.
+To receive more APP updates, click here to sign up for our monthly newsletter.
 By Sonia Aggarwal, Eric Gimon, and the experts of America’s Power Plan Q: The new EPA standards for carbon pollution have taken center stage in our state.
 What can […]

 On August 12, mandatory water restrictions were imposed throughout parts of the Bay Area in an effort to minimize the detrimental effects of California’s current drought.
 Already, the entire state has implemented limitations on outdoor water use, and Governor Jerry Brown has asked that all Californians reduce their water consumption by 20 percent.
 Two regions […]